paretomansmartvotesim/paretomansmartvotesim.github.io/star.md

 We need to now fill in a little more detail about these strategies that we've been using.
 These strategies get very detailed.
 Still, STAR voting is able to find the middle.
 The only really complicated situations involve factions playing a game of chicken.
 To explain the game of chicken, we have to first explain strategy.

-Strategy is when voters adjust their self-reported distances.
-This makes finding the median more complicated.
-Part of the reason STAR voting exists is to deal with strategy.
+Strategy is just how a voter decides what scores to give.

-We'll show you five strategies, and how they work in score voting and the STAR voting.
-Strategy with STAR voting is slightly different because STAR also uses a runoff.
+We'll show you five strategies, and how they work in score voting and in STAR voting.
+Strategies are slightly different with STAR voting because STAR also uses a runoff.

-First, let's look at an example where voters don't use strategy.
-The voter judges the candidates based on distance.
-This measures distance well and finds the median.
+First, let's look at an example where voters try to judge candidates.
+This makes more sense for something like a pie-baking contest where the point is to recognize excellence.
+Each voter has their own taste.
+In our model, we visually represent taste as distance.
+So, basically, the voter judges the candidates based on distance, and this is really good for finding the median.

 See if you notice something odd about the ballot below.